jgomezve/aci-k8s-operator/README.md

 #### Option 2: Operator running inside of the K8s Cluster as a Pod

 This is the preferred method for production environments.
-The operator runs as a containerized application inside a `Pod`. `ClusterRole` and corresponding `ClusterRoleBinding` objects must be configured to ensure that the Pod has the required permissions to read/write the Kubernetes API.
+The operator runs as a containerized application inside a `Pod`. `ClusterRole` and corresponding `ClusterRoleBinding` with `ServiceAccount` objects must be configured to ensure that the Pod has the required permissions to read/write the Kubernetes API.
 Based on best-practices, a `Deployment`, configured in a dedicated `Namespace`, manages the `Pod` which hosts the Operator application

 Connectivity from the Operator's Pod to the APIC controller can satisfied by any of the following options: